 We can expect lower costs for both brand-name drugs and generic drugs.
 However, with the new definition of negotiation, we can expect fewer new drugs to be brought to the market.
 This potential consequence is due to the risk of not accepting the rate set by Medicare and the threat of a 95% penalty tax or rebate.

-While the Inflation Reduction Act will lower prices when using prescription drug coverage, there may be unintended consequences.
+While the Inflation Reduction Act will lower prices when using prescription drug coverage, unintended consequences may exist.
 This could result in fewer prescription drug options on the plan formularies.

 We could also see less production and fewer new products from pharmaceutical manufacturers.
 Some drug makers may reject the new price negotiation and rebate threat and no longer participate with Medicare.